aws/SigV4-for-AWS-IoT-embedded-sdk/README.md

-# AWS IoT SigV4 Utility Library
+# AWS IoT SigV4 Library

 **Note** This library is currently under development.

-The AWS IoT SigV4 Library is a standalone utility for generating a signature and authorization header according to the specifications of the [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing process.
-This utility is an optional addition to applications sending direct HTTP requests to AWS services requiring SigV4 authentication.
+The AWS SigV4 Library is a standalone library for generating authorization headers and signatures according to the specifications of the [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) signing process.
+Authorization headers are required for authentication when sending HTTP requests to AWS.
+This library can optionally be used by applications sending direct HTTP requests to AWS services requiring SigV4 authentication.
+This library has no dependencies on any additional libraries other than the standard C library.
+This library is distributed under the MIT Open Source License.

+This library has gone through code quality checks including verification that no function has a GNU Complexity score over 8, and checks against deviations from mandatory rules in the MISRA coding standard.
+Deviations from the MISRA C:2012 guidelines are documented under MISRA Deviations.
+This library has also undergone static code analysis using Coverity static analysis, and validation of memory safety through the CBMC automated reasoning tool.

+See memory requirements for this library [here][memory_table].

+[memory_table]: ./docs/doxygen/include/size_table.md

+## AWS IoT SigV4 Library Config File
+The AWS IoT SigV4 library exposes build configuration macros that are required for building the library.
+A list of all the configurations and their default values are defined in [sigv4_config_defaults.h][default_config].
+To provide custom values for the configuration macros, a config file named `sigv4_config.h` can be provided by the application to the library.

+[default_config]: source/include/sigv4_config_defaults.h

+By default, a `sigv4_config.h` config file is required to build the library.
+To disable this requirement and build the library with default configuration values, provide `SIGV4_DO_NOT_USE_CUSTOM_CONFIG` as a compile time preprocessor macro.

+**Thus, the SigV4 library can be built by either**:

+* Defining a `sigv4_config.h` file in the application, and adding it to the include directories list of the library.

+**OR**

+* Defining the `SIGV4_DO_NOT_USE_CUSTOM_CONFIG` preprocessor macro
+  for the library build.

 ## Building the SigV4 Library

-The [source](https://github.com/aws/SigV4-for-AWS-IoT-embedded-sdk/tree/main/source) directory contains all of the source files required to build the SigV4 Library.
-The [source/include](https://github.com/aws/SigV4-for-AWS-IoT-embedded-sdk/tree/main/source/include) folder should be added to the compiler's include path.
+The sigV4FilePaths.cmake file contains information of all the source files and header include paths required to build the SigV4 library.

+As mentioned in the previous section, either a custom config file (i.e.
+`sigv4_config.h`) or `SIGV4_DO_NOT_USE_CUSTOM_CONFIG`
+macro needs to be provided to build the SigV4 library.

 To use CMake, please refer to the [sigV4FilePaths.cmake](https://github.com/aws/SigV4-for-AWS-IoT-embedded-sdk/blob/main/sigv4FilePaths.cmake) file, which contains the relevant information regarding source files and header include paths required to build this library.